 The Transfusion Medicine laboratory is responsible for the testing and storing of blood products that will eventually be transfused into patients.
 Many people are familiar with traditional blood transfusions, however, the Transfusion Medicine laboratory carries many other types of blood products that are requested to be transfused into patients, such as platelets, fresh frozen plasma, albumin, etc.

 Another common product transfused into patients are platelets.
 This product is given to those who are actively bleeding due to decreased platelets (known as thrombocytopenia), or malfunctioning platelets (known as thrombocytopathies).
-Platelets are generally transfused whenever a patient’s platelet count is less than 20×109/L. By transfusing just one unit of random-donor platelets, a patient’s platelet count would increase by 5×109/L in one hour, and 8-10×109/L in one hour for apheresis platelets.
-Proper storage conditions are in place for platelets as well.
-Platelets must be stored at room temperature on an agitator to prevent clumps from forming.
+Platelets are generally transfused whenever a patient’s platelet count is less than 20×109/L. By transfusing just one unit of random-donor platelets, a patient’s platelet count would increase by 5×109/L in one hour for random donor platelets, and 8-10×109/L in one hour for apheresis platelets.
+Proper storage conditions are in place for platelets as well, as they must be stored at room temperature on an agitator to prevent platelet clumping.